Final Episode (Let's Change the Channel)

-"The Final Episode (Let's Change the Channel)" is a song by British metalcore band Asking Alexandria.
+"Final Episode (Let's Change the Channel)" is a song by English rock band Asking Alexandria.
 It is the band's lead single from their debut album, Stand Up and Scream.
 It was released on 15 December 2009.
 One of the band's most successful songs, the single was certified gold by the RIAA in March 2014.

 Music video

-The music video shows the band playing in a room.
+The music video, directed by Robby Starbuck, shows the band playing in a room.
 Also shown is a table, on which stands a cup of tea.
 Throughout the video, the cup gradually shifts to the edge of the table and finally falls down and breaks in the end.